frehage/Automata.jl/README.md

-# Directed Control Implementation and Experiments #
+# Automata.jl #

-In this repo I experiment with old and new algorithms for directed control.
+Automata.jl is a Julia package that provides a syntax and some basic functionality for [Automata theory](https://en.wikipedia.org/wiki/Automata_theory).
+The implementation is built ontop of the graph library [LightGraphs.jl](https://github.com/JuliaGraphs/LightGraphs.jl).

-## Details ##
+## Core features ##

-The code is mainly built using Julia Programming.
-The following is required in order to run it fully:
+* Automaton
-* julia
+ A
 * 	...